renatorib/react-imp/README.md

   });
 ```

-You can also separate the Component if you intent to build something reusable:
+You can also separate the Component if you intend to build something reusable:

 ```tsx
 // imports